-Fat Americano: What is It and How to Make This Coffee Drink
+Fat Americano: What is It and How to Make It?

 Looking for a refreshing new caffeinated summer drink that’s a little more exciting than the average cold brew?
 We have the answer!
 It’s Fat Americano.
 Ta-daa.